russeta/docs-tap/getting-started.md

     ```

 6. The Tanzu Application Platform GUI refreshes periodically.
 Once the GUI refreshes, the new accelerator becomes available.
-   After waiting a few minutes, click **Create** on the left-hand side navigation bar of the Tanzu Application Platform GUI to see if the accelerator appears.
+   After waiting a few minutes, click **CREATE** on the left-hand side navigation bar of the Tanzu Application Platform GUI to see if the accelerator appears.

 ### Using accelerator.yaml